 WHO notes that of 119 plant-derived pharmaceutical medicines, about 74 percent are used in modern medicine in ways that correlate directly with their traditional uses as plant medicines by native cultures.
 Major pharmaceutical companies are currently conducting extensive research on plant materials gathered from around the world for their potential medicinal value.

-How does Chinese herbal medicine work?
-Chinese herbs work synergistically with acupuncture.
-Used safely and medically for over thousands of years, Chinese herbs have minimal side effects when prescribed correctly by a trained herbalist.
+How does herbal medicine work?
+Chinese herbs work on a synergistic level with acupuncture.
+Herbs have been used safely and medicinally for over thousands of years with minimal side effects when prescribed correctly by a trained herbalist.
 What makes Chinese herbs particularly safe and effective is the art of combining herbs to form a carefully balanced prescription, or herbal formula.
 (Chinese herbs are rarely taken individually.)
 These individualized formulas not only treat the patient’s main, presenting problem but also address associated, secondary problems.

 Chinese herbal formulas are based on standard, classical prescriptions that have been tried and tested through millenniums of clinical use, and are modified to fit the individual needs of the patient.
 The herbalist modifies the prescription by taking out unnecessary herbs or those with redundant functions and adding herbs to address any additional symptoms the patient has.